IP licence agreement template

 Preserving moral rights

 The right of a creator of a work to be recognised is enshrined in law.
+Moral rights apply to copyrighted material, ensuring that creators are properly credited for their work.
 Nonetheless, we do mention it in many agreements.

 Protecting your rights